sigmdel/lazmqttc/README.md

 The repository is self-contained (except for the mosquitto library of course), so creating this tool should be straightforward.
 Clone the repository, start the Lazarus IDE, load the project, and compile.

 The project uses a custom component, a "virtual grid" to display subscribed topics.
 This component is so specialized that there is no point in adding it to the IDE component palette.
-Instead the component is created at run-time in the `FormCreate` methods of the main and broker edit forms.
-Consequently, it is normal to not find the component in the form designer.
+Instead the component is created at runtime in the `FormCreate` methods of the main and broker edit forms.
+Consequently, the component is not visible in the form designer.

 When compiling a final version, it would be advisable to heed the following advice.